Jan. 6 panel signals interest in whether Trump committed a crime - ExBulletin

 Jan.
 6 panel signals interest in whether Trump committed a crime

-The Jan.
-6 select committee said it intended to explore possible wrongdoing by former President Trump Donald Trump Biden could face a mid-term review of Supreme Court reform Joe Manchin, the Grinch Trump’s climate spokesperson who is suing the Jan.
-6 panel, says he is cooperating with the PLUS investigation, marking a significant escalation for the investigation that could put pressure on the Biden administration.
+(The Hill) The Jan.6 select committee signaled its intention to explore possible wrongdoing by former President Donald Trump, marking a significant escalation for the investigation that could put pressure on the Biden administration.

-Panel said it could refer Trump to the Justice Department for prosecution if it finds overwhelming evidence, in what would be seen as an open invitation to Attorney General Merrick Garland Merrick Garland Biden could face a mid-term judgment on the reform of the Supreme Court. for hiding his affiliation with China PLUS for being more aggressive towards the former president than he has been so far.
+The panel said it could send Trump to the Justice Department for prosecution if he finds evidence against him, in what would be seen as an open invitation to Attorney General Merrick Garland to be more aggressive towards the former president than ‘it hasn’t been until now.

-Rep. Liz Cheney Elizabeth (Liz) Lynn Cheney Photos of the Year A federal judge rules against Oath Keepers, upholding the felony charge.
-Kinzinger says the Jan.
-6 panel examining whether Trump acted criminally indicated at a hearing earlier this month that the panel is examining whether Trump committed a crime.
+Representative Liz Cheney (R-Wyo.), Vice chair of select committees, gave the first indication during a hearing earlier this month that the panel is examining whether Trump has committed a crime.

 Citing the statutory text for an obstruction offense, Cheney said a key question for the select committee’s investigation is: Did Donald Trump, by action or inaction, seek by corruption to hinder or to obstruct the official procedures of Congress for counting electoral votes?

 Obstructing formal proceedings is a charge punishable by up to 20 years in prison.
-Federal prosecutors used it against hundreds of rioters who allegedly participated in the attack on the Capitol.
+Federal prosecutors have used it against hundreds of rioters accused of participating in the attack on Capitol Hill.

 But bringing the same charge against a president who has never set foot in the building would require far more complex legal and political calculations.